Sean-Dickey-thycotic-com/ssi-docs/ibm-igi/getting-started/install-ibm-igi-2.md

 1. In the __Software License Agreement__, select the option __Proceed to acceptance__.

      ![agreeterms](images/agreeterms.png)
-1. Select the option __I agree__ to suggest that you agree that you have had the opportunity to review the terms of both the IBM and non-IBM licenses presented and such terms govern this transaction.
+1. Select the option __I agree__ to suggest that you agree that you have had the opportunity to review the terms of both the IBM and non-IBM licenses presented and such terms that govern this transaction.

      ![fipsmodeconfiguration](images/fipsmodeconfiguration.png)
 1. Under __FIPS 140-2 Mode Configuration__, select the option __Next screen__.